Savin-Damian/Binary-Gray-Converter/README.md

     - The other bits of the Gray code are obtained by the XOR operation between the bit from the binary code at index i and the bit at index i-1 from the binary code.

 The bitstream file created by the Vivado tool was tested using the BASYS 3 Artix-7 xc7a35tcpg236-1 development board.

+## Description of the BASYS 3 development system

+The BASYS 3 development board is a complete, ready-to-use development circuit based on the latest Artix-7 Field Programmable Gate Arrays (FPGAs) produced by Xilinx.
+With a large FPGA capacity and a collection of USB, VGA, and other ports, the BASYS 3 development board allows for the design of a wide variety of projects, from introductory combinational circuits to complex sequential circuits such as processors and embedded controllers.